5zig-reborn/5zig-reborn.github.io/site/_pages/downloads.md

 <div id="stable-downloads"></div>

 ## Cape-Template
-If you're a Patreon donator will you have the option to upload a custom Cape file to use.
+5zig Reborn allows Tier 2 Patreons to upload their own custom capes and elytra styles which can even be animated!

-Supported are both static Capes and animated ones.
-Note that animated capes are still PNG files with each separate frame set as another section within the file and that the animation runs at a set speed.
+Animated capes and elytras use the same format as animated textures in Resource packs do, which is having each "frame" as another part below the previous one.
+The animation is at a set speed.a set speed.

-If you want to design your own cape can you click the button below to download a Zip-File with Template files in them.
+The button below allows you to download a Zip-File containing files for making static and animated cape and elytra textures.
-There are currently files for Gimp, Paint.net and Photoshop.
+Available are files for Gimp, Paint.net and Photoshop.
 The raw PNG files are also provided.

 [<i class='fas fa-download'></i> Download Zip-File](/assets/download/5zig-Reborn-Cape-Templates.zip){: .btn .btn--primary }